SiamIbneyZamil/Restaurant-Review-Website/README.md

 Main features:

--Website displays reviews of restaurants on the landing page.
+1.Website displays reviews of restaurants on the landing page.
--User can register, sign-in, sign-out
+2.User can register, sign-in, sign-out
--Users are able to add new restaurants, add new full review feedback.
+3.Users are able to add new restaurants, add new full review feedback.
--Admin can approve or delete
+5.Admin can approve or delete
--Users will be able to rate restaurants
+6.Users will be able to rate restaurants
--Google map
+7.Google map
--Search option
+8.Search option

 Operating system: Any